History of atheism: Europe

 citing several other examples, including two kings.
 Subsequent to Grimm's investigation, scholars including J. R. R. Tolkien and E.O.G.
 Turville-Petre have identified the goðlauss ethic as a stream of atheistic and/or humanistic philosophy in the Icelandic sagas.
 People described as goðlauss expressed not only a lack of faith in deities, but also a pragmatic belief in their own faculties of strength, reason and virtue and in social codes of honor independent of any supernatural agency.

 Another phenomenon in the Middle Ages was proofs of the existence of God.
-Both Anselm of Canterbury, and later, William of Ockham acknowledge adversaries who doubt the existence of God.
+Both Anselm of Canterbury, and later, William of Ockham acknowledged adversaries who doubted the existence of God.
 Thomas Aquinas' five proofs of God's existence and Anselm's ontological argument implicitly acknowledged the validity of the question about God's existence.
 Frederick Copleston, however, explains that Thomas laid out his proofs not to counter atheism, but to address certain early Christian writers such as John of Damascus, who asserted that knowledge of God's existence was naturally innate in man, based on his natural desire for happiness.
 Thomas stated that although there is desire for happiness which forms the basis for a proof of God's existence in man, further reflection is required to understand that this desire is only fulfilled in God, not for example in wealth or sensual pleasure.
 However, Aquinas's Five Ways also address (hypothetical) atheist arguments citing evil in the universe and claiming that God's existence is unnecessary to explain things.
 See also Summa Theologica.

 The charge of atheism was used to attack political or religious opponents.
 Pope Boniface VIII, because he insisted on the political supremacy of the church, was accused by his enemies after his death of holding (unlikely) positions such as "neither believing in the immortality nor incorruptibility of the soul, nor in a life to come".
 Sects deemed heretical such as the Waldensians were also accused of being atheistic.

 John Arnold's 2005 Belief and Unbelief in Medieval Europe discusses individuals who were indifferent to the Church and did not participate in faith practices.
 Arnold notes that while these examples could be perceived as simply people being lazy, it demonstrates that "belief was not universally fervent".
 Arnold enumerates examples of people not attending church, and even those who excluded the Church from their marriage.
 Disbelief, Arnold argues, stemmed from boredom.
 Arnold argues that while some blasphemy implies the existence of God, laws demonstrate that there were also cases of blasphemy that directly attacked articles of faith.
 Italian preachers in the fourteenth century also warned of unbelievers and people who lacked belief.